wrfmartinez/hit-the-buzzer-game/README.md

 <img src="assets/screenshot1.png">

 ### How to Play
-Press the button until you eat too much cookies.
+Press the button to eat as many cookies as you can.
+You have 2 minutes to eat as many cookies as your cookie goal or more.
+If time runs out and your cookie goal is not met then you lose.
+If you meet your goal then you win.

 <img src="assets/screenshot2.png">